Truro School has a long history of boarding and believes that the community atmosphere of the school is greatly enhanced by the presence of boarders.

 Pupils are provided with three very good meals each day when boarding and the Sixth Form also have access to the informal environment of the school’s café.
 Drinks and snacks are also readily available in all of the houses.

-The school has a modern, well-equipped Medical Centre run by Nurse Trevail and Nurse Corden-Lloyd who are both Registered Nurses in Child Health.
-The Medical Centre is on call 24 hours a day for boarders and is visited weekly by a local Doctor.
+The school has a modern, well-equipped Medical Centre run by Nurse Costa and Nurse Corden-Lloyd who are both Registered Nurses in Child Health.
+The Medical Centre is on call 24 hours a day for boarders.

 Because we believe that academic excellence is an important part of human excellence.
 Every child is an individual and we celebrate and develop their uniqueness, helping them to become an independent learner and encouraging each child to explore, understand and cultivate their talent and abilities, whatever they may be.